IoT-Dude/iot-dude.github.io/_posts/2023-04-17-Social-Exclusion-in-Sweden-full-year-equivalents-per-form-of-compensation.md

 (Contribution provision full year equivalents per form of compensation)

-There is no accepted definition for calculating exclusion in Sweden, and different actors use different definitions in the debate - a measure published by Statistics Norway is the number of people who are supported by social allowances and grants.
+There is no accepted definition for calculating social exclusion in Sweden, and different actors use different definitions in the debate - a measure published by Statistics Norway is the number of people who are supported by social allowances and grants.

 ## Contribution provision - number of full-year equivalents per form of compensation